Register company in Wyoming: Introduction

 - This inexpensive option may be the best way to structure your small business.
 By opting for a LLC structure, you can protect your personal assets while escaping the cost and complexity that corporations may bring.

 - While the structural differences between a LLC and a corporation may be minimal, you should still look out for several factors.
 Profits and losses of a LLC are passed through to individual owners, and are taxed independently of the corporation.
 This scheme is distinctive from the way a corporation is taxed.
-Ownership is another important aspect to consider.
+Ownership is another important aspect to consider when opening a business in Wyoming.
 Unlike a LLC, a corporation is allowed to issue or transfer shares of stocks.

 - A commonly adopted form of business entity, corporations are entities formed under state or federal law.
 As a separate legal entity, owners will not be personally liable for any debts and obligations incurred by the business, a Wyoming corporation can also sue or be sued in its own name.